Vitamin D: why we need more, to combat allergies amongst many other conditions – and how much to take.

 The science on vitamin D is now unequivocal, with literally hundreds of studies having shown the benefits of ensuring an optimal vitamin D intake, and researchers have uncovered up to 2,000 different genes - roughly one-sixth of the human genome - that are regulated by this nutrient.

-Manufacturers are already starting to seek commercial advantage from this knowledge by introducing new vitamin D-enriched food products, but some of these, including the High Vitamin D loaf, use the less effective D2 form of the vitamin, and the amounts that are being added to foods are woefully inadequate and not to be relied upon to provide anything close to an optimum intake, as can be seen from this forum post.
+Manufacturers are already starting to seek commercial advantage from this knowledge by introducing new vitamin D-enriched food products, but some of these, including the High Vitamin D loaf, use the less effective D2 form of the vitamin, and the amounts that are being added to foods are woefully inadequate and not to be relied upon to provide anything close to an optimum intake.

 As is almost always the case with new health research, governments and their medical advisers are dragging their feet over making this information available to the general public so, once again, it's up to individuals to look out for themselves.
 And, to help those who want more detail about all of this, here is an excellent video that explains the above issues in greater detail.